-- a weekly two hour lecture, posted on Avenue in which the major themes and debates from the readings will be highlighted and elaborated upon.
-Note that classes will discuss more than the readings, and so are not interchangeable. - starting in the third week of the course, an online Discussion Forum assigned to your tutorial group.
-See below under 'Course Evaluation' for instructions on participation in the Forum by submitting a commentary and posting responses to other commentaries.
+• two three hour-long classes a week, in which the major themes and debates from the readings will be highlighted and elaborated upon.
+Note that classes will discuss more than the readings, and so are not interchangeable.
 It must be emphasized that students are expected to view all lecture materials and participate in online discussions within the deadlines set within the syllabus.

 It is also important to keep in mind that knowledge in the course is cumulative - you will need to have read the material for earlier weeks to fully understand that in the later weeks.
 In other words, it is very important to keep up on a week-to-week basis.